Approximate counting and NP search problems: Introduction

 On the other hand the bijective pigeonhole principle, called OntoPIGEON in the search problem literature, is a complete problem for the class PPAD~\cite{bureshop_morioka} which is contained in both PPA and PPP.
 Standard proof-complexity lower bound arguments for the pigeonhole principle~\cite{KPW:PHP, PBI:PHP} show that this problem is not provably total in any theory $T^k_2$ and not reducible to any $\GI_k$.

-Finally let us mention the search problem class PWPP~\cite{jerabek_roots}, based on the injective weak pigeonhole principle, which is contained in $\GI_2$ and PPP but not in PLS~\cite{mpw:wphp, krajicek:counterexample}.
-We will discuss two other search problems, RAMSEY and HOP, when we state our main results in Subsection \ref{subsec:results}.
+Finally let us mention the search problem class PWPP~\cite{jerabek_roots}, based on the injective weak pigeonhole principle search problem WEAKPIGEON, which is contained in $\GI_2$ and PPP but not in PLS~\cite{mpw:wphp, krajicek:counterexample}.
+We will discuss this and two other search problems, RAMSEY and HOP, in Section \ref{sec:results}.

 It is open whether the hierarchy $\GI_2 \subseteq \GI_3 \subseteq \dots$ is strict.
 This is essentially the same problem as the separation of $\forall \Sigma^b_1(T^{i+1}_2)$ from $\forall \Sigma^b_1(T^{i}_2)$ discussed above.